mqwilber/feasible_parasites/README.md

 `code`

 - `agg_fxns.py`: This script contains the necessary functions for testing whether a given host-parasite distribution follows a top-down or bottom-up model.
-- `test_agg_fxns.py`: The script provides unit tests for those functions
+- `test_agg_fxns.py`: The script provides unit tests for the functions in `agg_fxns.py`
 - `manuscript_analysis_*.py`: Scripts that use `agg_fxns.py` to perform top-down and bottom-up analyses on parasite data.
 Each script contains a description of what it does at the beginning of the script.
 - `manuscript_plots.*`: Either a Python script of IPython Notebook for making the figures include in `docs/*`
 - `run_all.sh`: A bash script that shows the order in which the manuscript analysis scripts should be run.
 Executing this script will run the analysis on the dummy data.

 `docs`

-- `feasible_manuscript.pdf`: A draft of the manuscript for which the scripts in `code` are used
+- `feasible_manuscript.pdf`: A draft of the manuscript for which the scripts in `code` are used.
-- `supplementary_material.pdf`: A draft of the supplementary material for which the scripts given in `code` are used
+- `supplementary_material.pdf`: A draft of the supplementary material for which the scripts given in `code` are used.

 `results`

-  - Contains the various plots and pickled data generated from the `*.py` scripts described above.
+  - Contains the various plots and pickled data generated from the `*.py` scripts described above using the dummy data

 `data`

 - `archival`
   - `dummy_data.csv`: A dummy data file so the the above scripts can be executed.
+  - `make_dummy_data.py`: Python script for generating the dummy data